 Step 4.
 Create a solid link building strategy

 What better way to find new opportunities to build quality links than to spy on your competitors?
 I always like to check what my primary competitors are doing to rank high in Google.
 Whenever someone ranks higher than you, it means they have done on-page SEO better or they must have better links pointing to their site.

 As content and backlinks are by far the most important ranking factors in Google, to make sure my new content will reach the top results, I had to create quality backlinks from authoritative sites.

 To analyse my competitor’s links, I went back to Monitor Backlinks and started to search for new opportunities.
 On the competitors page, I got to see a list of all their backlinks listed by the date when they acquired them.
-The tool automatically re-checks their backlinks profile every 10 days and whenever they earn some new links, they will be added to the table.
-However, when I’m just starting spying one of my new competitors, instead of looking at the date when their links were created, I prefer to sort them by their Domain Authority, so I can see which of their links carry the most value.
+The tool automatically re-checks their backlinks profile and whenever they earn some new links, they will be added to the table.

-What’s great about Monitor Backlinks is that it indicates the links from where my site already has a backlink, by highlighting the row in green.
+What’s great about Monitor Backlinks is that it indicates the links from where my site already has a backlink, by adding a “Common Backlink” tag.

 The part of replicating my competitor’s links is relatively simple afterwards.
 As long as my site is good and it’s worth linking to it, I should have no problem getting a link from the same places where my competitors have been featured.

 Nonetheless, if you want to spy on your competitors and reproduce the same links, do consider that not all of their links are good.
 Just as you have some bad links that you’ve disavowed, others might have the same.
 Therefore, you have to analyse if it’s worth having a link from those sites, and only try to get quality links from reputable and trusted sources.